 For by the grace given to me I warn everyone among you not to estimate and think of himself more highly than he ought [not to have an exaggerated opinion of his own importance], but to rate his ability with sober judgment, each according to the degree of faith apportioned by God to him~ Romans 12:3 Amplified Version

-The American Freshman survey is an annual study of incoming college freshmen; the 47 year-old survey covers attitudes and perceptions of college students.
+The American Freshman survey is an annual study of incoming college freshmen.
+For forty-seven years the survey has looked at the attitudes and perceptions of incoming college freshmen.

 The findings of the most recent survey were, well…interesting.

 Experts have expressed concern that many students surveyed display indicators of narcissistic personality disorder.
-A narcissist is someone who does not care about other people’s feelings and needs, takes advantage of others, feels superior, and has a strong sense of entitlement.
-Narcissists typically have relationship difficulties, fragile self-esteem, and express disdain for those they feel are inferior.
+A narcissist is someone who does not care about other people’s feelings and needs, takes advantage of others, feels superior, and has a strong sense of entitlement (2nd Timothy 3:1-4).
+Narcissists typically take advantage of others, have serious difficulties in relationships, fragile self-esteem, do not experience remorse for bad behavior and express disdain for those they feel are inferior.
 People with narcissistic personality disorders believe they are unusually special and have little empathy for others.

 Narcissism is a fancy-pants modern-day term for what the Bible calls pride.
 Scripture has nothing good to say about the sin of pride (Proverbs 8:13).
 Pride is at the root of discord and quarrels (Proverbs 13:10).
 It is also a common character trait in criminals (Psalms 73:5-7) and pride is the ultimate cause of all self-destruction (Proverbs 16:18).